Historical moments in time that brought forth sudden change and accelerated new ways of living or thinking are known as 'trigger events'.

 What are your thoughts on the past year in our industry, and how are you planning to change

 or improve your marketing plan going forward?
-Join the discussion below.
+Join the conversation below.